Skip to content

 frequency: module.getNoteById(1).getVariable('frequency').mul(new Fraction(3, 2))

-1. Click FileImport Module
+1. Click Load UI in the Module Bar

-2. Select the .json file
+2. Select a previously saved ui-state.json file

 Module File Format

-Modules are saved as JSON:
+Modules are saved as JSON with DSL expressions:

 json